-Pool Play : Each team shall play four (4) games in Pool Play matches to begin the tournament, with the top two (2) finishing teams from each pool advancing to the Shield Rounds.
+Pool Play : Each team shall play a minimum of four (4) games in Pool Play matches to begin the tournament, with the top two (2) finishing teams from each pool advancing to the Shield Rounds.
 Tie results are permitted in Pool Play.
 For the purposes of selecting the top two finishing teams from each pool, a point system shall govern rankings, with three (3) points awarded to a team for a win, and one (1) point awarded for a tie.
 Ranking of teams for the Shield Rounds will be based first on team points; in the event of a tie ranking, the secondary determination will be head-to-head results.
 Any further tie shall be resolved by a coin toss.

 Shield Play-off Rounds : Games tied at the end of regulation shall be extended by one (1) 5-minute extra time period; if the score remains tied at the end of the 5-minute period, each team shall receive three (3) penalty kicks to determine the winner.
 If at the end of the first three penalty kicks the score remains tied, teams shall receive successive single penalty kicks in equal distribution until a winner is determined.